svh2811/Vehicle-Detection-and-Tracking/README.md

 1. Hand engineering of features were required.
 2. This pipeline cannot be used in realtime.
-3. SVC does a satisfactory job but we can use Object Localization Neural network models
+3. SVC does a satisfactory job but we can use Object Localization Neural network models.